-- When will these inspections occur? - Compliance Check Inspections are not preannounced to the retailer. - When will I hear from FDA if potential violations are found during an Advertising and Labeling inspection? - Once FDA has reviewed the inspection evidence, if violations are found: - Generally, FDA sends Advisory Actions (e.g., Warning Letters) for the first time an inspection reveals a violation of federal tobacco laws and regulations - Failure to promptly and adequately correct all violations and ensure compliance with all applicable laws and regulations may lead to: - > Administrative Actions (e.g., Civil Money Penalties or No-Tobacco-Sale Orders) - > Judicial Actions (e.g., seizure, injunction, or criminal prosecution)
+- When will I hear from FDA if potential violations are found during an Undercover Buy inspection? - If an inspector reports that an underage purchaser was able to enter your establishment and make a tobacco purchase during an inspection, FDA will mail a Compliance Check Inspection Notice shortly after the inspection. - Once FDA has reviewed the inspection evidence, if violations are found: - Generally, FDA sends Advisory Actions (e.g., Warning Letters) for the first time an inspection reveals a violation of federal tobacco laws and regulations - Failure to promptly and adequately correct all violations and ensure compliance with all applicable laws and regulations may lead to: - Administrative Actions (e.g., Civil Money Penalties or No-Tobacco-Sale Orders) - Judicial Actions (e.g., seizure, injunction, or criminal prosecution)